• Skip to primary navigation

 • Let them rest on the tray for a moment, then transfer them to a wire rack to cool.

 • Store in an airtight container.
-And I recommend freezing any cookies that won't get eaten within three days, to keep them fresh.
+Place parchment between the layers, and I recommend freezing any cookies that won't get eaten within three days, to keep them fresh.

 Notes